rosariomgomez/tradyfit/docs/testing.md

 ## Behavior Driven Development
 The idea of following BDD is to focus the test suite on the behavior of the application as a whole.
 Writing first a test describing the feature's functionality before coding it, helps to understand on a higher level what are the expectations from a user point of view.
+The following diagram summarize the process:

 ![BDD cycle](img/bdd_cycle.jpg)